jerome3o/jerome3o.github.io/projects/_posts/2023-03-05-mlrig_metrics.md

 ---
 layout: post
-title: "Machine Learning Rig: Metrics & Montioring"
+title: "Machine Learning Rig: Metrics & Monitoring"
 ---

 # Adding Monitoring and Metrics to my ML rig with Grafana and Prometheus